tarantool/doc/doc/1.7/book/admin/security.rst

    Tarantool 1.7.3 (Lua console)
    type 'help' for interactive help

-In this example, the response does not include the word “binary” and does include the words “Lua console”.
+In this example, the response does not include the word "binary" and does include the words "Lua console".
 Therefore it is clear that this is a successful connection to a port for admin console, and you can now enter admin requests on this terminal.